Marker Logo

 Hemlock is an indicator species, a tree whose presence signifies Wisconsin's northern forest.
 It is favored by another indicator species, the black-throated green warbler.
 Listen for this tiny bird's slow, wheezy song.
 If you're lucky, you'll spot a deeply cupped nest woven with spider webs and curly strips of white birch bark.

 Topics.
-This historical marker is listed in these topic lists: EnvironmentHorticulture & ForestryNative AmericansParks & Recreational Areas.
+This historical marker is listed in these topic lists: EnvironmentHorticulture & ForestryIndigenous Peoples and CommunitiesParks & Recreational Areas.

 Location.
 45° 9.428′ N, 87° 12.148′ W. Marker is in Fish Creek, Wisconsin, in Door County.
-Marker can be reached from Shore Road.
-The marker is found in Peninsula State Park along the Sentinel Trail, a short hike from Highland Road and about ˝-mile from the Eagle Tower.
+It is in Peninsula State Park.
+It can be reached from Shore Road.
+The marker is found in Peninsula State Park along the Sentinel Trail, a short hike from Highland Road and about ½-mile from the Eagle Tower.
 Touch for map.
 Marker is in this post office area: Fish Creek WI 54212, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Growing a Forest (within shouting distance of this marker); Late Bloomer (about 700 feet away, measured in a direct line); Albert E. Doolittle (approx.
+At least 8 other markers are within walking distance of this marker: Growing a Forest (within shouting distance of this marker); A Worldly Pine (about 400 feet away, measured

 Paid Advertisement